MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ---
-title: Use Azure CLI effectively | Microsoft Docs
+title: Tips for using the Azure CLI successfully | Microsoft Docs
-description: Learn tips for using Azure CLI effectively, such as output formats, passing parameter values, and quoting rules for different shells.
+description: Learn tips for using Azure CLI successfully, such as output formats, passing parameter values, and quoting rules for different shells.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess